Supervision and Support of Foster Carers

 - Provide reports for Panel as required under the relevant procedures;

 - Where appropriate contribute to Court Reports as agreed with child’s social worker;

 - Maintain the foster carer's file in accordance with the relevant recording Standards (Standard 26 –National Fostering Standards);

 - With the foster carer, complete a Personal Professional Development Plan which addresses the Training, Support and Development Standards for Foster Care and Payment for Skills training needs.

 - Support the family as much as possible in what can be a very difficult time;

 - Discuss fully with the carer and their family all the issues that have led to any unplanned end of a placement and identify any learning/training opportunities;

 - Assist the foster carer to complete their end of placement report if required;

-For the detailed procedure, see Allegations Against Foster Carers Procedure.
+For the detailed procedure, see Allegations Against Foster Carers Procedure - under review.

 - Support the family;